icloud-photos-downloader/icloud_photos_downloader/CONTRIBUTING.md

 ``` sh
 scripts/build_bin_linux 1.20.0 amd64
 ```
 Note: that command is for Linux, including devcontainers.
-Windows & MacOS scripts must be executed on respective platforms.
+Windows & macOS scripts must be executed on respective platforms.

 Building Python wheels (with single executables; platform-specific):